net-lisias-kspu/KronalVesselViewer/GameData/KronalVesselViewer/README.md

 0.0.9.1
 	Updated paths of shaders and icons to reflect new directory name

+0.0.9.2
+	Fixed another path

+0.0.9.3
+	Adding some more shaders to resolve logspam

 ==========================================

 Kerbal Space Program [as posted on Curse](http://www.curse.com/ksp-mods/kerbal/224287-kronal-vessel-viewer-kvv-exploded-ship-view)